CNS-OIST/MultiCompMesher/README.md

 If [Intel's TBB library](https://software.intel.com/en-us/tbb) is installed and found, the program will try to use [concurrency mode](https://github.com/CGAL/cgal/wiki/Concurrency-in-CGAL) for meshing.
-User can disable it and uses sequential mode instead by setting the `ACTIVATE_CONCURRENCY` flag in compilation
+Users can disable it and uses sequential mode instead by setting the `ACTIVATE_CONCURRENCY` flag during compilation

 ```
 cmake -DACTIVATE_CONCURRENCY=OFF ..